Northern Liberties Township, Pennsylvania

-Northern Liberties Township is a defunct township that was located in Philadelphia County, Pennsylvania.
-The township ceased to exist and was incorporated into the City of Philadelphia after the passage of the Act of Consolidation, 1854.
+Northern Liberties Township was a township that was located in Philadelphia County, Pennsylvania.
+The township was later incorporated into the City of Philadelphia after the passage of the Act of Consolidation, 1854.

 History

 The Liberties was a term applied by William Penn to certain tracts of land lying north and west of the city.
 It contained what was called "the liberty land or free lots" because the proprietaries gave to the first purchaser of ground in the colony, according to the extent of his purchase, a portion of the land within those limits free of price.
 The original idea of Penn was to lay out a great town of 10000 acres; but when the commissioners came to survey this space of ground it was found somewhat difficult, and when Penn arrived in 1682 he determined to divide the great town into two parts, one to be called the city and the other the Liberties.
 The city contained about 1820 acres.
 The Liberties extended north of Vine Street to the mouth of Cohocksink Creek and up the same so as to go round the lands of Jurian Hartsfelder, which had already been granted away before Penn came to the colony.

-There were Swedish, Dutch and English grants of land made before Penn came to be proprietor that had to be respected, so that the Liberty lands were very irregular in their boundaries, and ran by various courses along the Cohocksink, Wissinoming, Tacony, Wingohocking and other streams, and Germantown and Bristol townships, to the Schuylkill, and over the same and out to Cobbs Creek, and down the same and along the west side of the Schuylkill to a point opposite Vine Street, at the north city line, and along the same to the place of beginning.
+There were Swedish, Dutch, and English grants of land made before Penn came to be proprietor that had to be respected, so that the Liberty lands were very irregular in their boundaries, and ran by various courses along the Cohocksink, Wissinoming, Tacony, Wingohocking and other streams, and Germantown and Bristol townships, to the Schuylkill, and over the same and out to Cobbs Creek, and down the same and along the west side of the Schuylkill to a point opposite Vine Street, at the north city line, and along the same to the place of beginning.
 This survey was made in 1682, and the Liberties contained on the east side of the Schuylkill, 9161 acres; west side, 7074 acres; total, 16235 acres.
 These liberty lands on the east side of the Schuylkill became a township nearly from the time of survey, and were called the Northern Liberties, while the western Liberties, beyond the Schuylkill, became a portion of the township of Blockley.